Elisa-m/School_District_Analysis/README.md

 #### Challenge Scores by School Size
 ![](Pictures/challenge_size_summary.png)

-### 7. Scores by school type
+### Scores by school type
-Charter school type was the only school type affected.
-Here are the changes caused by the score removal:
+Charter school type was the only school type affected since Thomas High School is a charter school.
+Here are the charter school changes caused by the score removal:

-7.1.
-Percentage of students passing math decreased by 4 percentage points.
+1. Percentage of students passing math decreased by 4 percentage points.
-7.2.
-Percentage of students passing reading decreased by 4 percentage points.
+2. Percentage of students passing reading decreased by 4 percentage points.
-7.3.
-Percentage of students passing both math and reading decreased by 3 percentage points.
+3. Percentage of students passing both math and reading decreased by 3 percentage points.

 #### Original Scores by School Type
 ![](Pictures/original_type_summary.png)